 We believe this is the first step in rebuilding the family and thus will eventually lead to the rebuilding of our communities.

-Our mission is to provide assistance and support for teens as they face the challenges of teen life and parents as they face the challenge of raising and connecting with their teens.
+Our mission is to provide assistance and support for at-risk youth, specifically teens, as they face the challenges of teen life and parents as they face the challenge of raising and connecting with their teens.

 We continue the support throughout high school, college, and as our participants enter into the workforce.